fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Many anglers will not drop a line into the water when in pursuit of Plaice, without festooning the hook trace with all manner of beads, spoons, sequins and rattlers.

-I've fished both with and without attractors and generally now fish a long trace with a minimal number of sequins and beads just above the hook.
+I've fished both with and without attractors and generally now fish a long trace with a spinner blade and a minimal number of sequins and beads just above the hook.
 In clear conditions, I find them unnecessary, though they are undoubtedly a help in lightly clouded water.

 Just as a silly aside, I went shopping with my Daughter in a store in Reading.
 I was attracted to the wide variety, shapes and colours of sequins and beads on sale in a material shop where she was browsing.
 I selected several packs as they were far less expensive and identical to those sold in tackle stores.
 When I went to pay, the assistant enquired why, as a man, I wanted them?
 Before I could say a word, my Wife, who was also with us, blurted out, "Oh, he's a cross dresser."
 My Daughter looked shocked at this sudden revelation and the assistant moved one pace further away from me!
 I paid and quickly left.